laddge/tanuky/README.md

 │   └── example.html
 └── index.html
 ```
 Like this, Markdown is converted to HTML and other files are copied exactly as they are.
+**Dotted files and dirs are NOT copied.**

 ### How to write Markdown
 ex: